Hai Zi

 Hai Zi (海子; March 24, 1964 – March 26, 1989) is the pen name of the Chinese poet Zha Haisheng (查海生).
 He was one of the most famous poets in Mainland China after the Cultural Revolution.
-He committed suicide by lying on the rail in Shanhaiguan at the age of 25.
+He died on the evening of March 26, 1989 by suicide, lying in front of a train in Shanhaiguan at the age of 25.

 Biography

-Zha Haisheng was born in an agricultural family of a small village in Anhui Province.
+Zha Haisheng was born in an agricultural family of Zhawan，a small village in Anhui Province.
 He spent his childhood in traditional Chinese rural areas when the whole country was involved in the Cultural Revolution.
 In 1979, he was enrolled in Peking University at the age of 15.
-He began to write poems as a student in early 1980s.
+He began to write poems as a student in early 1980s, building a strong friendship with the two poets Xi Chuan and Luo Yihe.
 After graduation, he worked in China University of Political Science and Law.
 He kept sending his own poems written in an extremely dull environment of life to different newspapers and publishers but was hardly accepted.
 He remained unknown to common readers until his death.

 Hai Zi was fascinated with Tibetan culture and Qigong in his last years.
-He ended his life by lying on the rail not far from Shanhaiguan near his 25th birthday.
-A bag with a Bible, a book of selected stories by Joseph Conrad, Walden by Henry David Thoreau, and Kon-Tiki by Thor Heyerdahl was found beside his body.
+He ended his life by lying in front of a train not far from Shanhaiguan near his 25th birthday.
+A bag with a Bible, a book of selected stories by Joseph Conrad, Walden by Henry David Thoreau, and The Kon-Tiki Expedition by Thor Heyerdahl was found beside his body.
 His death is now regarded as an important event in modern Chinese literature with some suggesting it symbolizes "the sacrifice of the agricultural civilization".
 Not long after his death, most of his works were published by major publishers of China and were spread rapidly over the country.